 Admission is FREE!

-In addition to our Collections the museum has a varied and interesting programme of Exhibitions and Events, have a look at our Museum newsletter to get a flavour of just how much goes on here.
+In addition to Our Collections the museum has a varied and interesting programme of Exhibitions and Events.

 The Visitor Information Area holds the latest information about other events and activities in the area and you can relax in our Award Winning Garden.